Quality Assurance

 Generate Manual UI Test Plan

-Useful for visual QA or when automated UI testing is too brittle.
+Useful for visual QA or when automated testing is too brittle.

 Initiate Automated UI Testing